 As well as the main attractions, the holiday periods offer something special for our younger visitors.

-On the arena get in the driving seat, put your foot down and take the chequered flag in a Go Kart race.
-Available during the school Easter and summer holidays.
+On the arena get in the driving seat, put your foot down and take the chequered flag in our interactive Go Karts*.
+Boost to speed past your opponent, Shoot to slow them down, and Shield to defend yourself - it's like a real life video game!

 Join us during the May Half-Term for 'Spring into Summer'.
 As well as all of our usual features, there will be special activities available for the family.
 Enjoy playing Giant Games in the grounds of the parkland including giant Jenga, Noughts and Crosses and Connect Four.